 Here's the recipe.
 If you try it, be sure to let me know, and if you have a favorite food you like to bring in from overseas, I'd love to hear!

-- 2 tbsp vegetable oil (coconut oil is great for this, but if you prefer not to use it, use any other vegetable oil, like peanut oil or avocado)
+- 2 tablespoon vegetable oil (coconut oil is great for this, but if you prefer not to use it, use any other vegetable oil, like peanut oil or avocado)

 - 20-30 curry leaves (stack four or five curry leaves at a time, roll them up and shred them into ribbons with a knife)